 The work of Taranaki artists, showing in Gallery 59 Rivoli.
 A terrific experience.

 The French liked our exhibition and have asked us back.

 We're excited of course, and have done the heaps of planning.

 Artistes de Nouvelle-Zélande au 59 Rivoli

-This time we'll try to travel lighter: In 2014 the artworks used ALL our luggage allowance.
+This time we're forced to travel lighter: In 2014 the artworks used ALL our luggage allowance of 30kg each.